-We find that emphasis on visibility became significant in Judea already in the mid- to late-second century BCE, during the Hasmonean period, though with far fewer examples than in the early Roman period.
-Monumental, above-ground tombs are mostly found in the Jerusalem area (e.g., Jason’s Tomb and Bnei Hezir Tomb of the Hasmonean period and The Tomb of Zechariah (Fig. 16) and the Tomb of Absalom of the early Roman period), which match many of the criteria of display tombs – exterior decoration and architecture, large scale, visibility, etc. (Berlin 2002, 142–43; Peleg-Barkat 2012).
-Our earliest evidence of a display tomb is the Hasmonean family tomb in Modi’in (about 25 km north of Horvat Midras).
+Emphasis on visibility had already become significant in Judea in the mid- to late-second century BCE, during the Hasmonean period, although with far fewer examples than in the early Roman period.
+Monumental, above-ground tombs are mostly found in the Jerusalem area (e.g., Jason’s Tomb and Bnei Hezir Tomb of the Hasmonean period and The Tomb of Zechariah (Fig. 16) and the Tomb of Absalom from the early Roman period).
+These match many of the criteria of display tombs, such as exterior decoration and architecture, their large scale, and their visibility (Berlin 2002, 142–43; Peleg-Barkat 2012).
+The earliest evidence of a display tomb is the Hasmonean family tomb in Modi’in (about 25 km north of Horvat Midras).
 It was constructed by Simon the Hasmonean (i.e., Maccabees) c.
-143 BCE (Fine 2010b, 443) and may be the earliest example of a “display tomb” in Judea during the Hellenistic period.
-It differs from the styles of most tombs that dominated the region for most of the first millennium BCE up to that point, where tombs were constructed mostly underground, with entrances that were non-descript or hidden from view (Berlin 2002, 140–41).
+143 BCE (Fine 2010b, 443) and may be the earliest example of a display tomb in Judea during the Hellenistic period.
+It differs from the styles of most tombs that dominated the region for much of the first millennium BCE up to that point, where tombs were mostly constructed underground, with non-descript or hidden entrances (Berlin 2002, 140–41).

-Simon’s construction may have also initiated or re-instated a trend in using pyramids as burial markers that would continue through the Hellenistic era and into the Roman age.
-Even if there was a local precedent for a monumental tomb with a pyramid, there was no local precedent for Simon’s structure – which integrated not only pyramids, but also columns and reliefs into a particularly tall structure.
-Scholars generally hold that Simon’s construction was most likely influenced by the Mausolaea of Halicarnassus and Belevi in Asia Minor, both of which are crowned with pyramids and decorated with columns and reliefs (Berlin 2002; Fine 2010b).
+Simon’s tomb may have also initiated or re-instated a trend to use pyramids as burial markers that would continue through the Hellenistic era and into the Roman age.
+Even if there was a local precedent for a monumental tomb with a pyramid, there was no local precedent for Simon’s tomb, which integrated not only pyramids, but also columns and reliefs into a particularly tall structure.
+Scholars generally hold that Simon’s tomb was most likely influenced by the Mausolaea of Halicarnassus and Belevi in Asia Minor, both of which are crowned with pyramids and decorated with columns and reliefs (Berlin 2002; Fine 2010b).

-In all likelihood, Simon’s construction marks the beginning of a new phenomenon and shift away from tombs that exhibited little-to-no outward display that were characteristic of most of the first millennium BCE.
-Scholars have suggested that the Hasmonean tomb was a source of influence and inspired imitations, such as Jason’s Tomb in Jerusalem and a burial cave at Umm el-‘Umdan (in the area of Modi’in) that seems to have also had a burial marker on top that did not survive (Onn and Weksler-Bdolah 2006).
+In all likelihood, Simon’s structure marks the beginning of a new phenomenon, and a shift away from tombs that exhibited minimal outward display, a characteristic across most of the first millennium BCE.
+Scholars have suggested that the Hasmonean tomb influenced and inspired imitations, such as Jason’s Tomb in Jerusalem, and a burial cave at Umm el-‘Umdan (in the area of Modi’in) that seems to have also had a burial marker on top, although this has not survived (Onn and Weksler-Bdolah 2006).

 Currently, there are no known physical remains of the Hasmonean family tomb, and therefore our only sources are literary (Berlin 2002, 143–47; Fine 2010a, 61–65).
 We read in 1 Maccabees 13:25–30: